Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 mem.write('myNestedObject', myNestedObject)
 ```

-Style A will allow you to quickly build your information and sotre it all at once
+Style A will allow you to quickly build your information and store it all at once

 ### Writing style B